dgarciarieckhof/Data-Odyssey/NTTW/README.md

 ```

 ### The Language Model: Our AI Assistant
-For generating responses, we use Mistral-7B-Instruct model.
+For generating responses, I use Mistral-7B-Instruct model.
 This large language model allows us to generate human-like text based on the information in our database.

 ```python
 # initialize Mistral model